-Two recitals take place simultaneously at 4:30, one in Noble Recital Hall, and one in the Choir Room in Jenson-Noble.
-Students are selected for these recitals based on their performance earlier in the day for the clinicians.
-The top performers will be selected for the evening recital which takes place in Noble Recital Hall at 7:00.
-All recitals are free and open to the public.
+There are two honors recitals that take place at the Dorian Keyboard Festival.
+The 4:45 honors recital is intended for younger students, and the 5:30 honors recital is intended for older, more advanced students.
+Students are selected for these recitals based on their performance earlier in the day for the festival clinicians.
+All recitals take place in the Noble Recital Hall and are free and open to the public.

 All are welcome to attend all of the festival events, but it is very common for students to only attend Saturday's events, especially when there is a long drive involved.
-If you would like to attend the Friday evening recital or the Sunday Luther Student Masterclass, you can request to stay on campus during the festival by marking this option on your registration form.
+If you are a high school student who would like to attend the Sunday Luther Student Masterclass, you can request to stay on campus during the festival by marking this option on your registration form.